pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-callPosters.md

 All submissions will be reviewed by PRAGMA Students Steering Committee and decisions will be made available via email.<br>
 Authors are expected to respond to review comments and, if necessary, resubmit their updated poster and abstract.<br>
-All accepted posters will also need to prepare a 1 min lightning talk of their work to be presented during the conference.<br>
+All accepted posters will also need to prepare a 1 min lightning talk (one slide) of their work to be presented during the conference.<br>

+We are arranging to have accepted posters printed in Japan and details will be provided soon.<br>

 If you haven’t registered to PRAGMA 34 workshop yet, please do so at the [Registration page](http://www.pragma-grid.net/pragma34-registration/)<br>